 Today’s tech-savvy real estate firms can dominate their analog rivals, and not just because technology saves them money.
-Sure, smarter resource allocation will reduce costs over time, but digitizing your real estate firm can have a ripple-effect on your entire business.
+Sure, smarter resource allocation will reduce costs over time, but digitalizing real estate business can have a ripple-effect on your entire business.

 Transitioning from manual to digital processes can help you: